 After your stock is finished simmering, start the process of making the bouillon.
 Remove the garlic bulbs, setting them aside to cool.
 They should still be intact.

-While you strain the stock, pick out the carrots and onions and any loose pieces of chicken.
-I get the liver, kidneys and any large pieces of veggies and add them to the mixing bowl.
-Use the potato masher to mash the strained bones and bits and get the last drops of goodness into your pot.
+While you strain the broth, pick out the veggies: carrots, onions, celery plus any loose pieces of chicken.
+You can also retrieve the liver, kidneys and any large pieces of veggies and add them to a jar or mixing bowl.
+You can make the bouillon cubes with or without muscle/organ meats.

-Salt the stock to taste and pour into mason jars.
+Strain the broth, salt to taste, and pour into mason jars.
 Set aside one cup of stock to use in making your bouillon cubes.
 Once cool, freeze the jars for later use in soups, stews, and sauces.

-Add 3 tablespoons of salt to the mixing bowl and a cup of your strained broth.
+Add salt to the veggies and garlic, and add the cup of broth.
 Now blend it up with your immersion blender.

 Pour the mixture into your ice cube trays and freeze.
 Once frozen, place the cubes in a freezer bag and you are done!

 To use in your recipes, use one homemade bouillon cube in place of one store bought cube.
-Enjoy your dishes even more, knowing they are made with the freshest and most nutritious ingredients!
+Enjoy your recipes even more, knowing they are made with the freshest and most nutritious ingredients!

 Do you use store-bought bouillon cubes?
 If you enjoy this recipe, please leave a recipe rating in the comments!